Meet our Staff

 Chief Financial Officer & Treasurer

-Andreason Brown leads Spencer’s accounting, tax, audit, and information technology functions.
+Andreason Brown oversees Spencer’s accounting, tax, audit, and information technology functions.

-Prior to joining the foundation in 2018, Andreason Brown worked over two decades in the nonprofit sector.
+Prior to joining the foundation in 2018, Andreason Brown worked for over two decades in the nonprofit and philanthropic sectors.
 He most recently served as Chief Operating Officer at Forefront, the Illinois statewide association for grantmakers, nonprofits, and advisors.

-Andreason is a board member of the Chicago Architecture Center, Bright Promises Foundation, Illinois State Treasurer's Charitable Trust Stabilization Fund, and United Philanthropy Forum.
-He is past Chair of African American Legacy Fund where he is now a Life Director, and an Economic Club of Chicago member.
+Andreason serves on the boards of the Chicago Architecture Center, Bright Promises Foundation, and Illinois State Treasurer's Charitable Trust Stabilization Fund.
+He is past Chair of African American Legacy Fund at the Chicago Community Trust where he is now a Life Director.
+Andreason is a member of the Foundation Financial Officers Group (FFOG) and the Economic Club of Chicago.

 He earned a Bachelor of Economics degree at Central Michigan University, a Master of Nonprofit Management degree, and a Master of Accounting degree both at DePaul University.